CONSERVATION WORK

 A History Of Working With Snakes In The Wild

-As I continue to gather data and collect the remaining required photographs for my book, my experience grows and I continually develop new methods of study.
-A number of timber rattlesnakes, this year in particular, have shown out of character behaviors around me, with curiosity and a lack of instinctual fear, allowing me to get very close without them being typically threatened.
-My book may not be released for some years, as I continue my work, and of course, my fiction comes first, but I look forward to putting together my experiences into something that I can share with interested people and add to the conservation and protection of these snakes.
-Below are some photographs, some of which will bel included in the book, along with select video clips from my trail camera project.
-Enjoy! – Dylan Christopher, 2025.
+As I continue gathering data and the remaining photographs for my book, my experience deepens and I refine new methods of study.
+This year, several timber rattlesnake have displayed unusual inquisitiveness, showing little instinctual fear and allowing close observation without disturbance.
+The book may not be released for some years, as my fiction work remains my primary focus, but I look forward to shaping these experiences into a volume that informs, inspires, and supports the conservation of these species.
+Below are select photographs and video clips from my trail camera project, some of which will appear in the book. – Dylan Christopher, 2025.

 Photographs: Rattlesnakes & Copperheads At Their Den Sites